ADMINISTRATION:

 to its architectural merit or importance.
 Dominating Piccadilly

-in 2001 by Leslie Jones Architects.
-The complex is effectively
+2001 by Leslie Jones Architects.
+The complex is effectively four

-under demolition and replacement).
-The ground Floor of the podium
+demolition and replacement).
+The ground Floor of the podium contains

-contains shops, and there is underground car parking.
-For many
+shops, and there is underground car parking.
+For many years the

 For much of its life, the Plaza's untreated concrete has grown